 President Farmajo faces a big challenge in consolidating the country’s emerging federal system.
-His predecessor failed to see through a constitutional review process that might have given it a more solid legal and administrative underpinning.
-Farmajo has made slow progress to date on this count.
-For now, the status of the regional states remain ‘interim’ and the division of powers between them and the centre opaque.
+For now, the status of the regional states remains ‘interim’ and the division of powers between them and the centre opaque.
 There have been tensions between Mogadishu and some of the regional states.
 Some wonder whether Western backers of the federal experiment in Somalia might begin to lose faith in it over the period ahead.

-Behind the scenes, foreign interests further complicate the political picture.
-Various Gulf States are busy trying to increase their influence, including by sponsoring local politicians.
+Foreign interests further complicate the political picture.
+Various Gulf States have been busy trying to increase their influence, including by sponsoring local politicians.
 In terms of the wider confrontation between the United Arab Emirates (UAE) and Saudi Arabia, on the one hand, and Qatar, on the other, the Farmajo government has sought to remain neutral.
-In retaliation, they have stopped making regular budgetary support payments to Somalia.
+In retaliation, the UAE and Saudi Arabia stopped giving support to the federal government.
 But some regional states have taken the side of the UAE and Saudi Arabia.

-Africa Confidential assessed in January 2018 that there had been no improvement in the security situation since Farmajo took office.
-Since 2016, after several years of fighting in which it lost control over substantial areas of territory, al-Shabaab has increasingly prioritised conducting asymmetrical attacks on Mogadishu and other urban centres.
+The credibility of the Farmajo government heavily depends on its ability to deliver security.
+Since 2016, after several years of fighting with the Somali National Army (SNA) and the African Union Mission to Somalia (AMISOM) in which it lost control over substantial areas of territory, al-Shabaab has increasingly prioritised conducting asymmetrical attacks on Mogadishu and other urban centres.
 However, it retains control over substantial tracts of territory in the south of the country and supply routes between towns.

 Commons Briefing papers CBP-7298

 Author: Jon Lunn